 Best Xbox Series X/S accessory deals

-Now that you've (hopefully) pre-ordered your Xbox Series X or S console, it's time to get your accessories sorted.
-Thankfully, pre-ordering Xbox Series X accessories is a lot easier than securing the console itself.
-Most retailers have decent availability, so it's really just a matter of choosing which ones take your fancy...
+Now that you've (hopefully) ordered the Xbox Series X or S console, it's time to get your accessories sorted.
+Thankfully, finding Xbox Series X accessories is far easier than securing the console itself.
+Most retailers have good availability, so it's really just a matter of choosing which ones take your fancy...